joomcode/create-locator/README.md

-Remember, that all attribute names in HTML documents get ASCII-lowercased automatically, so it makes sense to use only lower case for `parameterAttributePrefix`, `pathAttribute` and `pathSeparator`, and for locator parameter names (`create-locator` 📌 does not correct attribute names in any way by itself).
+Remember, that all attribute names in HTML documents get ASCII-lowercased automatically, so it makes sense to use only lower case for `parameterAttributePrefix`, `pathAttribute` and `pathSeparator`, and for locator parameter names (the `create-locator` 📌 does not correct attribute names in any way by itself).

 ## Install